CameronTheDeveloper/pha-frontpage/README.md

-# pha-frontpage
+# PHA FRONTPAGE

-Front Page website of my business.
-Introduces visitors to my business and contact information.
+A clean, responsive landing page for PixelHacks Academy.
+This site serves as the primary gateway for clients to learn about business services and access direct contact channels.